All Episodes

 And the backlash was seen through the ballot box.

-And so ultimately he gets the last word.
+And so ultimately, he gets the last word.

-President Trump gets the last word in this because now he has both houses of Congress and uh the presidency.
+President Trump gets the last word in this because now he has both houses of Congress and the presidency.

 Yes.

-To which his response was something like, Oh, don't worry about that.
+To which his response was something like, oh, don't worry about that.

 I will fight back.